Launch AI Websites under your brand

 5. Security and production-readiness gaps

-Thousands of vibe-coded apps have exposed sensitive user data because they were deployed without proper authentication or security review.
+Security failures in vibe-coded deployments have exposed user data because sites shipped without proper authentication or security review.
+For website deployments specifically:

 • Contact forms deployed without CSRF protection